zhinst/zhinst-toolkit/examples/hdawg_grouped_mode.md

 ### Command Table definition and upload

 The waveforms are played by a command table, whose structure must conform to a defined schema.
 The schema can be read from the device.
 This example validates the command table against the schema before uploading it.
-This step is not mandatory since the device will validate the schema as well.
-However, it is helpful for debugging.

 Read the schema from the device.